duoxianwulian/dxdop/README.md

 <br>

 🤝 Services
-If you have any questions, <a href="https://koodle.cn/index.php/contact-us/" target="_blank">contact us</a> and let us know how we can help.
+If you have any questions,contact us  service@dxiot.com and let us know how we can help.